 Confused about stomas?
 Can’t tell an ileostomy from a colostomy?
 This guide provides a succinct overview of the different types of stomas, including how to differentiate them clinically.

 Temporomandibular dysfunction is the most common cause of non-dental cause of orofacial pain and therefore important to recognise.
-This article provides a succinct summary of the pathophysiology, symptoms, signs investigations and management options for temporomandibular dysfunction.
+This article provides a succinct summary of the condition, including clinical assessment.

 Abdominal aortic aneurysms (AAA) are one of the few truly preventable medical emergencies.
 This article discusses AAA’s covering symptoms, signs, investigation & management.